Part-DB/Part-DB-server/docs/usage/information_provider_system.md

 The system tries to be as flexible as possible, so many different information sources can be used.
 Each information source is called am "info provider" and handles the communication with the external source.
-The providers are just a driver which handles the communication with the different external sources and converts them into a common format Part-DB understands.
+The providers are just a driver that handles the communication with the different external sources and converts them into a common format Part-DB understands.
 That way it is pretty easy to create new providers as they just need to do very little work.

 Normally the providers utilize an API of a service, and you need to create an account at the provider and get an API key.
-Also, there are limits on how many requests you can do per day or months, depending on the provider and your contract with them.
+Also, there are limits on how many requests you can do per day or month, depending on the provider and your contract with them.

 The following providers are currently available and shipped with Part-DB: